Web Analytics Made Easy -

 Although the death rate from AIDS in the US is now far lower than it was during the 1990s, in 2012 CDC figures show that 13,712 people still died from the infection.
 In the same year there were 1804 deaths from hepatitis B.

-There are currently about 30 deaths from syphilis each year in the US, but when syphilis remains untreated, the mortality rate is over 50 percent.
+There are currently about 30 deaths from Syphilis each year in the US, but when Syphilis remains untreated, the Mortality Rate is over 50 percent.

 Conclusion

-Far from simply causing uncomfortable and embarrassing symptoms, STIs are responsible for a number of life-changing and life-threatening conditions.
 It is therefore vital that you practice safe sex and get regular STI screening if you are sexually active, allowing you to access early treatment if necessary.

 About the Author